FSA Partner Banner Light

 To apply for a TPD discharge, you may:

-• Download and/or Print Blank TPD Discharge Application – This option allows you to download and/or print a blank PDF of the TPD discharge application.
+• Download and/or Print Blank TPD Discharge Application from StudentAid.gov - This option allows you to download and/or print a blank PDF of the TPD discharge application.
 You can choose to open the PDF and print the blank application or to save the PDF to your computer and then print it.
-In either case, you will need to complete sections 1 through 3 of the blank application.
-Next, attach the supporting documentation to your application if applicable or have a physician complete Section 4 of your application.
+In either case, you will need to complete Sections 1 through 3 of the blank application.
+Next, attach the supporting documentation to your application if applicable or have a licensed medical professional complete Section 4 of your application.
 Finally, send the discharge application to us along with any supporting documentation.

 To download and/or print a blank TPD discharge application, click here.

 • Request TPD Discharge Application by Phone or Email – This option allows you to contact us by phone or email and ask that we send you a paper TPD discharge application through the mail.
-After you receive the blank paper application, complete sections 1 through 3.
-Next, either attach the supporting documentation to your application if applicable or have a physician complete Section 4 of your application.
+After you receive the blank paper application, complete Sections 1 through 3.
+Next, either attach the supporting documentation to your application if applicable or have a licensed medical professional complete Section 4 of your application.
 Finally, send the discharge application to us along with any supporting documentation.

 To request a TPD discharge application by phone or email: